dustinpfister/blog_posts/_posts/threejs-math-utils.md

 ## The math utils method and what to know first

-This is a post on some of the features of the Math utils method in the javaScript library known as threejs.
+This is a post on some of the features of the Math utils object in the javaScript library known as threejs.
 I am assuming that you have all ready got up to speed with the basics when it comes to [getting started with threejs](/2018/04/04/threejs-getting-started/).
 I am also assuming that you have at least some background when it comes to client side web programming to begin with as well.

-### Version Numbers matter

-When I first wrote this post I was using r135 of threejs with was still a fairly late version of threejs at the time.
-Always check what version you are using when reproducing things on you end as code breaking changes are made to threejs often.
+I will not be getting into detail about many basic things that you should know at this point.
+However I do often use this first section of a post to outline at least a few things that you might want to also read up more on before getting to the rest of this.

+### There is a Clamp methid but no Wrap method in Math utils

+Many libraries will have a clamp method that will clamp a value to the range of a given max and min value, and threejs is no exception with this as there is very much a clamp method in the math utils object.
+However there is not just clamping values but also wrapping values as well.
+That is that on top of having a method that will clamp a value between a min and max value in that it will just not let the value go lower or higher there would also be a wrap method that will wrap a value that goes beyond max back to the min value and vice versa. it would seem that there is no wrap method in the math utils object, thus I have to get this method by using or making something outside of the library.
+There is however an Euclidean Modulo method that is kind of similar to what I would expect, it is just that I also would like to have something that works a little differently when it comes to negative numbers.

+I have wrote a [blog post on this subject of wrapping Vectors and primatives](o/2022/09/02/threejs-vector3-wrap/) in which I was able to find a decent wrap method, and I also made [one of my threejs project examples that is a wrap module](/2022/09/09/threejs-examples-wrap-module/) in which I am building on top of this kind of thing.
+Also with some of these examples I am using a wrap method that I came up with when working on those source code examples.

 ### Source code example in this post are on Github

 The source code examples that I am writing about in this post [are up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-math-utils).
 This is also where I am parking the source code examples for all y other various posts on threejs.

+### Version Numbers matter

+When I first wrote this post I was using r135, and the last time I came around to do some editing of this post I made sure all the examples where still working okay with r140.
+Always check what version you are using when reproducing things on you end, as code breaking changes are made to threejs often.

 ## 1 - Basic example of threejs math utilities using degree to radian method when setting the position of a mesh